-Raman spectroscopy for detection and differentiation of bacteria in water
+Low resolution Raman spectroscopy: detection and differentiation of bacteria in water

-Low resolution Raman spectroscopy involved applying a laser beam of 785 nm light onto water samples inoculated by different concentration of either E. coli or B. subtilis.
-Unsurprisingly, no clear spectra could be obtained by this crude approach.
-This is because the Raman signal of bacteria is very weak and complex, and even at its high concentrations the chance of a Raman scatter occurring at a frequency which can be clearly visible using a low-resolution instrument is low (Jarvis et al., 2006; Schmilovitch et al., 2005).
-Nonetheless, with the application of multivariate analysis using PLS, we managed to confidently detect E. coli and B. subtilis in concentrations of 108 and 104 CFU/ml respectively (Figure 7).
+.
+Nonetheless, with the application of multivariate analysis such as PLS, we managed to confidently detect E. coli and B. subtilis at concentrations of 108 and 104 CFU/ml respectively (Figure 7).
 Since detectable E coli concentrations are very high, the analytical performance of this method for this bacteria is generally not sufficient.
 However, in the case of B. subtilis a significant improvement of detection capability is expected when using low resolution Raman spectroscopy as compared with use of absorbance at 590 nm.
 However, the whole result does not seem promising for the rapid and accurate detection of bacteria in water.
-Different attempts applied to enhance the Raman signal of the bacteria did not show any improvement on the signal of E. coli.

-Interestingly, the spectral fingerprint that was detected for B. subtilis did occur in the expected functional group region, meaning that the signal was likely from biological molecules such as sugars and lipid functional groups (Premasiri et al., 2005; Zeiri et al., 2004; Zeiri and Efrima, 2010).
-In E. coli, the spectral fingerprint was smeared, and appeared to be derived from a reduction in overall signal, such as may be expected in an absorbance reaction.
-This is supplemented by the fact that below the 108 CFU/ml, no clear signal is observed and the PLS model could not find any variation, much like in the use of standard absorbance photometers below the 108 CFU/ml threshold no absorbance is observed.
+Interestingly, the spectral fingerprint detected for B. subtilis was in the expected functional group region, meaning that the signal was likely from biological molecules such as sugars and lipid functional groups (Premasiri et al., 2005; Zeiri et al., 2004; Zeiri and Efrima, 2010).
+In E. coli, the spectral fingerprint was smeared and appeared to be derived from a reduction in overall signal, such as may be expected in an absorption.
+This is supported by the fact that below the 108 CFU/ml, no clear signal was observed and the PLS model could not find any variation, much like in the use of standard absorbance photometers below the 108 CFU/ml threshold no absorbance is observed.

 In a different perspective, differentiation of E. coli and B. subtilis was excellent at a concentration higher or equal to the detection threshold (Table 4).
 This may suggest a possibility for differentiation between these species in a dense culture quickly and accurately, but may also be the product of the E. coli spectral fingerprint being derived from absorbance rather than Raman effect.

 It is difficult to explain why E. coli does not show a spectral fingerprint while B. subtilis does.
-One hypothesis is that the B. subtilis cells create large aggregates which may scatter light more effectively (Duanis-Assaf et al., 2018).
 Differences in the cell wall structures between two types of bacteria, i.e., gram positive (B. subtilis) and gram negative (E. coli), may cause a different scatter effect.
 Further research might be needed to explain the molecular nature of the differences in recognizing different bacteria by means of low resolution Raman spectroscopy.